vpanait/under2-homework/README.md

 - [ ] Implement the 2 main oppurtunitues that lighthouse provides
 - [ ] Run another lighthouse test and record the reult
 - [ ] Push your progress to your github branch and trigger a build
+>> the audits are in the /audits folder

 ## Part 4 — Finishing off the home page